AntonWelliver/socket-school-project/README.md

 # Chat App Socket School Project

-What is needed for you to run this project is that you run npm install in the terminal and then you start the project with the command
+What is needed for you to run this project is that you run npm install in the terminal and then you start the project with the command:
 #### node server.js.
 I have used localhost port: 3000.